 DataSources define what numeric time-series data should be collected, how it should be collected, and what values should be graphed and trigger alerts.
-LogicMonitor comes with over a thousand pre-configured DataSources to allow you to instantly begin monitoring the majority of devices in your infrastructure, with new DataSources continually being added.
+LogicMonitor comes with over a thousand pre-configured DataSources to allow you to instantly begin monitoring the devices in your infrastructure, with new DataSources added with each release.

-EventSources define monitoring and alerting activity for non-numeric event-based data.
+EventSources define monitoring and alerting activity for non-numeric event-based data, such as IPMI event log events, SNMP traps, Windows event logs, and Syslog events.
 There are two types of EventSources:

 - EventSources that monitor asynchronous event messages received by the Collector